 - If you haven’t had your soil tested, consider doing this as it can be highly informative for a variety of gardening decisions.

-- Never add amendments (like fertilizers or any other products) unless you know they are truly needed, beneficial, and cause no harm.
+- Never add amendments (like fertilizers, specific minerals or additives, home remedies, or any other products) unless you know they are truly needed, beneficial, and cause no harm.

 For other plant types see the Beginner’s Guide to Organic Fertilizers for the Home Garden.

 Is your clematis getting adequate light?